legacy83/gozma12/README.md

 Packaging & Install
 -------------------

-How to package your new provisioned box.
+A sample about how to package the new provisioned box.

     vagrant package
-    vagrant box add ddd2phpexperts/box package.box
+    vagrant box add gozma12/php5 package.box